vextorite/SSRG/README.md

 Start the RabbitMQ Server using the command: `sudo systemctl start rabbitmq-server`

-Navigate to /Backend/SSRG/ and open 2 terminal windows. run `python3 manage.py runserver` to run Django
+Navigate to Backend/SSRG/ and open 2 terminal instances. run `python3 manage.py runserver` to run Django in one,

-Start a Celery worker using the command: `celery -A SSRG.celery worker --loglevel=info`
+Start a Celery worker using the command: `celery -A SSRG.celery worker --loglevel=info` in the other.

 ---